qbic-pipelines/rnadeseq/docs/usage.md

 1. The path must be enclosed in quotes

 ### `--metadata`
-Metadata table (TSV).
+Metadata table is the "Sample_preparations_sheet.tsv" that can be directly downloaded from the qPortal --> Browser.
 Rows are samples and columns contain sample grouping.
-For example:
+Important columns are:
+* **QBiC Code**: is needed to match metadata with the raw counts.
+* **Secondary Name**, samples will be named with the pattern: QBiC code + Secondary name.
+* **Condition: xxxxx**: a separated column for each of the conditions.

 ```bash
 --metadata 'path/to/sample_preparations.tsv'